Evaluating NetSuite for Manufacturing Companies

 • What pain points are you currently experiencing?

 Once you have answered these questions, you can begin to evaluate NetSuite manufacturing modules and decide if there is a good fit for your organization.
-It is vital that you begin by determining what kind of manufacturer you are.
-Then you can take steps such as viewing a scripted demonstration process to see how NetSuite could meet your needs.
+It is vital to begin by determining what kind of manufacturer you are.
+Then you can take steps towards documenting your requirements to drive scripted demonstrations and determine if NetSuite could meet your manufacturing needs.

 Financial Data

-As is true with any accounting software implementation, the integrity of the data going into the new software will play a crucial role in how well it is implemented.
-NetSuite features excellent core financials, but duplicate entries, missing information, and other data hygiene issues will not magically disappear upon shifting to a new system.
-Ensuring that your data is clean before moving it will help see a smooth transition.
+As is true with any accounting software implementation, the integrity of the data going into the new software will play a crucial role in reaching a successful go live.
+NetSuite features excellent core financials, but duplicate entries, missing information, and other data hygiene issues won’t just disappear in the new system.
+Cleansing your data before moving to your new manufacturing ERP will support a smooth transition.
+Nevertheless, NetSuite provides a strong financial suite that guarantees anyone could find “Suite Success” with NetSuite.

 CAD and PLM Systems Integrations

-In-house design and engineering firms employing CAD software and Product Lifecycle Management systems can benefit from custom third-party solutions that integrate well with NetSuite.
-By eliminating errors from manual data entry, these integrations ensure that product information remains identical to work order documentation for enhanced quality assurance.
+In-house design and engineering firms utilizing CAD software and Product Lifecycle Management (PLM) systems can benefit from custom third-party solutions that integrate well with NetSuite.
+By eliminating errors from manual data entry, these integrations ensure product information remains identical to work order documentation for enhanced quality assurance and create a single source of truth in a centralized system.

 Documents: Work Orders, BOMs, Manufacturing Instructions